“Jack! Jack Urso! Is that that you? Do you remember me?”

 I brought Mr. Bryan up to date on my family, and he did the same with his, instructing me to please call him Ashley.
 He took particular interest in my work at in the college’s inmate education program where I worked as a program coordinator.
 He paid for his items and we went our separate ways.
 It was a pleasant encounter and I thought that would be the end of that.

-For about the next year and a half I would run into Ashley around the neighborhood.
-He spent the fall and winter in Jamaica, where he grew up, so I only saw him in the spring and summer.
+For about the next year and a half or so, I would run into Ashley around the neighborhood.
+He spent the winter in Jamaica, where he grew up, so I only saw him the rest of the year.
 He had this way of laughing at the end of every sentence that was both endearing and occasionally odd.

 “Jack!
 It is good to see you!
 Ha, ha, ha!”